DATASCI 185: Introduction to AI Applications

 Malinformation True information shared to cause harm

-Why the distinctions matter:
+Why the distinction matters:

-• Intent shapes appropriate responses
+• Intent shapes the appropriate response

 • Different actors, different motivations